Bengali novels: West Bengal stream

+Bangladesh stream (formerly East Bengal)

 East Pakistan era

 The independence of India and Pakistan from British rule bore more importance for the people of then Bengal.
 Since then the Bengali speaking community were divided into two parts – the East and the West Bengal.
 It turns into the smashing of the millennium-old culture and unity of Bengali nation.
 Moreover, the existence of language became a great question just after the creation of Pakistan.
 The West-Pakistan ruling government tried to impose Urdu as the principal language on the Bengali people.
 But the whole society reacted strongly.
 This leaves a permanent impression on Bengali literature.
 In this tumultuous era, Syed Waliullah's Lalsalu (Tree without roots) (1948) was published.
 It was the foremost successful novel, both from art and reality points of view.
 Later Syed Waliullah translated it in English by the name Tree Without Roots.
 Mahbub-ul Alam wrote Mofijon, also published in 1948.
+A progressive novelist Humayun Kabir wrote an English novel, Rivers and Women, which was published in 1945.
+The Bengali form was published in 1952 by the name of Nodi O Nari.

 In the first years of the Pakistan regime the authors mostly took village life as their theme, but they gradually diversified their interests.
 Newly born urban society began to establish itself as worthy to be literary contents.
 Along with them political developments also took place in fiction.
 Among the first novelists of Pakistan period, Abul Fazal, Akbar Hossain, Shaukat Osman, Abu Rushd, Kazi Afsaruddin, Daulatunnessa Khatun, Syed Waliullah, Sarder Jayenuddin, Abu Ishaque, and Shamsuddin Abul Kalam were the most prominent ones.

 Then came a whole generation of extraordinary novelists.
 Chowdhury Shamsur Rahman, Satyen Sen, Abujafar Shamsuddin, Ahsan Habib, Nilima Ibrahim, Abdur Razzak, Khondkar Md.
 Eliash, Rashid Karim, Shahidulla Kaisar, Anwar Pasha, Abdar Rashid, Alauddin Al-Azad, Abdul Gaffar Choudhury, Zahir Raihan, Syed Shamsul Haq, Humayun Kadir, Shahid Akhand, Razia Khan, Shawkat Ali, Dilara Hashim, Indu Saha, and Ahmed Sofa were notable names.